KraftyUX/SENSES/README.md

 ## **Contributing**

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for guidelines.

 ---

 ## **Contact**

-For questions or feedback, please open an issue or contact [KraftyUX](mailto:your.email@example.com).
+For questions or feedback, please open an issue or contact [KraftyUX](mailto:kraftyux@gmail.com).

 ---

-This `README.md` provides a clear and comprehensive overview of your project, making it easy for users and contributors to understand and use the **SENSES** algorithm.